Readilyield/Discrete_Workflow_Sim/README.md

 This folder contains all the testing functions/files for recording and displaying the simulations results.

-#### Epsilon_test.ipynb
-	This file contains a basic simulation test with varying epsilon value

-#### Job_length_test.ipynb
-	This file contains the test for varying job length

-#### Job_scale_test.ipynb
-	This file contains the test for varying job scales at focused configurations

-#### Wait_time_pred_test.ipynb
-	This file contains the test for recording indivdual simulation's waiting time and outstanding time distribution

-#### Scatter_dist_plot.ipynb
-	This file contains the test for recording simulations' average waiting distribution using randomly generated data

 ### - Utils folder

 This folder contains all the utility functions for running the simulations and plotting the graphs.